morcs/beautiful-jekyll/_posts/2018-04-01-introduction-to-elm.md

 ### Elm is a programming language

 Elm is a programming language designed specifically for creating browser-based applications.
 In that sense, it's a bit like JavaScript.
-In many ways though it's nothing like JavaScript.
-This is primarily because it's a pure, functional programming language.
-The syntax is based on the ML family of languages, so in many ways it's more like Haskell and F#.
+In many other ways though - it's nothing like JavaScript.

+One way it's not like JavaScript is that it's not constantly trying to trick you into creating bugs.

 ### Elm is a front-end framework